believeohiozua/song-reports/README.md

 3. For Docker run:
         - docker-compose build
         - docker-compose up
         NOTE: After running the above commands the web page will open in your browser, this becase docker will start mongodb image
         Node js image
         React js image
         all at the same time

 4. For None-Docker run:
-   - Open the song-report/backend directory and run npm start  : This will start the backend server
+   - Open the song-report/backend directory and run npm start
+     - This will start the backend server
-   - Then in another terminal open the song-report/frontend directory and run npm start :  This will start the react-app
+   - Then in another terminal open the song-report/frontend directory and run npm start
+     -This will start the react-app
 ```

 - ### Running Test